yuxuan9982/COflownet/README.md

 python offline-amp.py
 ```

-The Last one is bioseq design, to run our offline version, you can simply run our scripts with default setting
+The Last one is item recommendation, to run our offline version, you can simply run our scripts with default setting

 ```
 sh simple_run.sh